mjbradvica/personal-website-articles/2023/mimicking-use-reducer-in-vue-and-angular.md

 - The hook itself--a wrapper around some state and a function to manipulate said state.
 - A reducer function that will return a new state object given our current state and some action.
-- A set of actions which are typically modeled as an enum.
+- A set of actions that are typically modeled as an enum.

 Another way to think of this hook is the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
 We are taking n number of callbacks and condensing them into an object or enum.

-## Creating our Hooks
+## Creating Our Hooks

-Sadly, unlike React, Vue and Angular do not come with a reducer hook out of the box.
+Sadly, unlike React, neither Vue nor Angular come with a reducer hook out of the box.
 However, it is very simple to re-create these powerful tools.

 Vue